 to export all variables except those beginning with a dot could use

-file, together with a useDynLib
+as its NAMESPACE file, together with a useDynLib directive or

-a definition for .onLoad
+a definition for .onLoad.

 A package that needs other packages that have name spaces should

-from the sources and replace them with
+remove calls to require from the sources and replace them with

-directives in the NAMESPACE
+import directives in the NAMESPACE file.

 It may also be necessary to make some changes to the content of a